 - Preston campus – Wednesday evening

 Please note: classes are dependent on enrolments.
-Confirmations of enrolment and course commencement will be sent 1 week prior to the first class.
+Confirmations of enrolment and course commencement will be sent one week prior to the first class.
 There may also be up to three additional Saturday classes – dates to be confirmed.

 When enrolling, you are required to provide proof of citizenship/residency and age.
 Examples of acceptable documentation is as follows: